E-CARE: An Efficient LLM-based Commonsense-Augmented Framework for E-Commerce: Applications

 \subsubsection{Baselines}

-We compare our method with our current online recall system, which incorporates, but is not limited to, recall results from a combination of multiple recall strategies, including keyword similarity, semantic similarity, and popularity-based recommendation.
+We compare our method with our current app recall system, which incorporates, but is not limited to, recall results from multiple strategies, including keyword similarity, semantic similarity, and popularity-based recommendation.